urbien/opinions/README.md

 1. **Ad networks**.
 Similarly to search engines, if the app can't advertise, its distribution is limited.
 1. **CDNs**.
 Content Delivery Networks are often used to speed up downloading of content by users.
 Unfortunately CDN industry is quite concentrated in the handful of hands, like Akamai, Cloudflare, Fastly, etc.
 CDNs are not unavoidable, but not using them creates a worse customer experience.
+8Chan [learned it the hard way](https://www.nytimes.com/2019/08/05/technology/8chan-cloudflare-el-paso.html).
 1. **Platforms**.
 Varios platforms can block (de-platform) the app.
 There are so many of them, but to list a few:
     1. Push Notifications.
 Most apps rely on push notifications.
 There are only two services (by Google and Apple) that every app must use.
 No alternatives.
     1. Marketplaces.
 Amazon ecommerce marketplace, e-Bay, Shopify, Spotify and many others can block the app.